SonicTHI/SaveOurShip2Experimental/README.md

 ### **INTRODUCTION AND DISCLAIMER:**

 **SOS2 EXPERIMENTAL** (SOS2EXP) is the maintained version of [Save Our Ship 2](https://steamcommunity.com/sharedfiles/filedetails/?id=1909914131) for RimWorld 1.4.
-It includes over a years worth of bugfixes, performance optimizations, mechanics changes and some new features that might need more testing.
+It includes over two years worth of bugfixes, performance optimizations, mechanics changes and some new features that might need more testing.
 An updated version of the Creation kit is also [available](https://github.com/SonicTHI/SaveOurShip2CreationKit).
 Only use it with SOS2EXP.

 **While this version is officially endorsed, it is not made by RHX media and you use it at your own risk.** It is backwards compatible with the STEAM release however it adds features that might not get adopted into the STEAM version and might cause issues when trying to move from SOS2EXP back to STEAM.
 While most of these issues can be solved with the dev mode or some minor save editing, no support will be provided in this case.